Cooperative Minibatching in Graph Neural Networks: Cooperative Minibatching

 \section{Cooperative Minibatching}

 In this section, we present two theorems that show the work of an epoch will be monotonically nonincreasing with increasing batch sizes.
-We provide their proofs in~\cref{subsecc:work_monotonicity,subsecc:overlap_monotonicity}.
 After that, we propose two algorithms that can take advantage of this monotonicity.
+Due to lack of space, we provide their full proofs in~\cref{subsecc:work_monotonicity,subsecc:overlap_monotonicity}.

 \begin{theorem} The work per epoch $\frac{E[|S^l|]}{|S^0|}$ required to train a GNN model using minibatch training is monotonically nonincreasing as the batch size $|S^0|$ increases. \end{theorem}